Allen5256/WAP-Automation/README.md

 3. Search by keyword "**starCraft II**"
 4. View all channel/streamer search results
 5. Scroll down twice
-6. Select the first streamer from the list
+6. Select a random streamer from the list within viewport
+7. Handle any popups/modals automatically
-7. Wait until the streamer page is fully loaded
+8. Wait until the streamer page is fully loaded
-8. Handle any popups/modals automatically
 9. Take and save a screenshot

----

-## 📌 Special Design

-- Extend `COMMON_MODAL_CLOSE_SELECTORS` in `utils/helpers.py` for handling new popups.
-- Use `pages/` folder to add new Page Objects for better scalability.

 ---